+What can Guinea Pigs eat?
 Guinea pigs, also known as cavies, may be willing to eat anything, but they should only be given a very specific diet.
 Due to the guinea pig’s status as a rodent, it should not be fed many of the treats that are perfectly acceptable for owners or other pets.
 Guinea pigs eat primarily hay, leafy green vegetables, and pellets specifically produced for them.
 Guinea pigs require plenty of vitamin C in their diets, as they are unable to produce their own.
 This may be supplemented or sourced naturally from vegetables.
 Guinea pigs eat anything put in front of them, but many foods will make them sick; so, the cavy must be fed a carefully curated diet.
+So what can guinea pigs eat?
+Below is a list of the key items in a guinea pigs diet.

 Hay should comprise the bulk of any guinea pig diet.
 This is because the cavy’s digestive system requires a steady supply of fiber in order to function properly, allowing them to digest their food fully and prevent impactions.
 Hay also grinds down the guinea pigs teeth.
 This is very important for the cavies’ comfort and happiness.
 Pregnant and nursing animals, and those in the first ten months of their life, may consume alfalfa hay as their main source of fiber.
 All other cavies will find alfalfa hay too rich and should be given timothy hay or meadow hay.
 These varieties can be found at pet stores and in larger quantities at equestrian supply stores.
 When selecting hay, always choose greener hay that does not appear dusty or excessively dry.
 Pet guinea pigs vastly prefer the fresher hay, as it more closely replicates their natural diet and is nutritionally superior.
 They can even eat fresh grass a few times a week, but not every day.
 Since hay is primarily fiber, and contains very few calories, pet cavies should be allowed to eat as much as they like.
 Any amount of hay consumption should not result in weight gain.